 UVA Cancer Center

-The UVA Cancer Center is an NCI designated cancer center whose research programs focus on understanding how cancer arises, grows, and spreads and how this knowledge can be used to develop ways to detect, diagnose, treat, and prevent cancer.
+The UVA Cancer Center is an NCI-designated comprehensive cancer center whose research programs focus on understanding how cancer arises, grows, and spreads and how this knowledge can be used to develop ways to detect, diagnose, treat, and prevent cancer.